 He had to tone down his curiosity for a while, but in the end both movies got a lot of critical acclaim, in spite of not being commercial successes.

 People throw a lot of ideas at me.
 Features for Four Minute Books, products to create, posts to write.
 I’m always open to hearing them, but often I have to note them down and return to them later, so I can focus on writing the summaries, which are my commitment for the year.
 The only way to create something of value is to ignore new ideas every now and then – it’s up to you to know when that is.

-This is a wonderful angle at business and life, if you ask me.
+A Curious Mind is a wonderful angle at business and life, if you ask me.
 It’s predicated on fun, being open-minded and preserving your sense of childhood curiosity.
 Seems to me like a much more sustainable approach than “work is hard, life is hard, you gotta be tough.”
 Never stop answering questions.
 Great book!

 What else can you learn from the blinks?

 - How Sam Walton, founder of Walmart, turned curiosity into a habit

 - What curiosity does to you that helps you overcome your fears